Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 Customer appreciation is key to developing customer loyalty and increasing customer retention.
 In order to measure the impact your customer appreciation strategy has on your business’s financial metrics, you’ll need to look at the associated changes in retention and sales.

 For example, does offering a discount code to a loyal customer increase their order size or the frequency of their purchases?
 That increase is the direct result of any investment in customer appreciation.
-If you’re genuinely thanking customers in support inquiries, do you see customer satisfaction and customer retention increase?
+If you’re genuinely thanking customers in support inquiries, do you see customer experience and customer retention improve?

 You could also measure how much positive buzz or social media activity your customer appreciation strategy generates by tracking online mentions.
 Customer appreciation is great PR.